The Peter MacCallum Cancer Centre

 The research department at Peter Mac has been extremely successful in obtaining research funding and has undergone enormous growth in the recent 10 years.
 In recent years several spaces had been transformed into animal facilities but space was still running out, in mid 2006 the Research Department decided that it needed to carry out a major re-fit to create more space for mouse based research.

-In the six months that we have had this system fully operational we have seen a definite improvement in many of our colonies but in particular the ‘rag’ breeding colony (litter survival rates) and a decrease in aggression amongst stock males that are group housed.
+We have seen a definite improvement in many of our colonies, but in particular the ‘rag’ breeding colony (litter survival rates) and a decrease in aggression amongst stock males that are group housed.

-We are more than impressed with the customer support offered by both the local and US Animal Care Systems teams -on a local level through Mr Graham Murray (A.A.C.S) and in the USA by several of the A.C.S team.
+We are more than impressed with the customer support offered by both the local Australian and US Animal Care Systems teams -on a local level through Mr Graham Murray (A.A.C.S.) and in the USA by several of the Animal Care Systems team.

 I have no hesitation in recommending this system to other animal facilities and would be more than happy to be contacted for further information on the system.